japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 If <<needsUnsafeRowConversion, needsUnsafeRowConversion>> flag is on, `doExecute` takes the <<inputRDD, inputRDD>> and creates a new RDD by applying a function to each partition (using `RDD.mapPartitionsWithIndexInternal`):

 .
-Creates a link:spark-sql-UnsafeProjection.adoc#create[UnsafeProjection] for the link:spark-sql-catalyst-QueryPlan.adoc#schema[schema]
+Creates a link:spark-sql-UnsafeProjection.adoc#create[UnsafeProjection] for the link:catalyst/QueryPlan.md#schema[schema]

 .
 Initializes the link:spark-sql-Projection.adoc#initialize[UnsafeProjection]